FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Install_licenses/_index.md

 The FTP and HTTP protocols are included in the core license.
 For other features, contact your local account executive or supplier.

 Contact Axway Global Support to obtain text files containing the core server license and the features license for your authorized features.
-For contact information, see [Get more help](get_more_help2.htm).
+For contact information, see [*Get more help* on page 1](get_more_help.htm).

 <table cellpadding="0" cellspacing="0">
    <col/>